-In 2021-22, these materials along with a colouring-in version of the poster was distributed to the community and community organisations during the Office's Regional Awareness and Accessibility Program visits to the East Kimberley and West Kimberley Regions and the Dowerin Machinery Field Days Agricultural Show.
+In 2022-23, these materials along with a colouring-in version of the poster were distributed to the community and organisations during the Office's Regional Awareness and Accessibility Program.

 The Ombudsman has also continued visits to the Banksia Hill Detention Centre and engagement with community sector youth organisations in regional Western Australia under the Ombudsman's Regional Awareness and Accessibility Program.